Jackie Jones: Political career

 Jones was the Labour MEP for Wales in the European Parliament from July 2019 to January 2020, when the UK withdrew from the European Union.
 Within the European Parliament, Jones was a member of the Legal Affairs Committee, the Women's Rights and Gender Equality Committee, and a substitute member of the Transport and Tourism Committee, as well as first Vice-Chair of the Delegation for relations with the United States.
 Jones also founded the Wales-EU Parliamentary Friendship Group which focused on strengthening Welsh-EU relations and providing a platform for Welsh citizens' rights and interests at the European level post-Brexit.

 Jones stood for the Labour Party in Preseli Pembrokeshire at the 2021 Senedd election.
 She came second with 35% of the vote.
 At the 2022 UK local elections she was elected to represent the Whitchurch & Tongwynlais ward on Cardiff Council.

 From 2021 until late 2023, Jones was the chair of Wales for Europe.

 In the 2024 general election, Jones contested the Ceredigion Preseli constituency.
 She placed third, receiving 11.6% of the vote.

-In August 2025, Jones was shortlisted for selection by the Labour Party for the Caerdydd Ffynnon Taf constituency for the next Senedd election.
+Jones stood as a Labour candidate for the Caerdydd Ffynnon Taf constituency for the 2026 Senedd election but was not elected.